im-sticky/mtg-card-seer/README.md

 # MTG Card Seer

-A set of HTML Web Components that use the [Scryfall API](https://scryfall.com/) to display MTG card images automatically on hover.
+A set of easy to use HTML Web Components that use the [Scryfall API](https://scryfall.com/) to display MTG card images automatically on hover.

 ## Basic usage and features